Mathemodica/ModelicaPowerSystemBook/README.md

 ## Sponsorship

-Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to advertise your products or put the logo of your company on the book
+Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to advertise your products or place the logo of your company at an early page of the book

 ## Release Notes